stylekit/stylekit.github.io/_posts/_temp/_2017-02-05-Xcode-and-spm.md

 6. XCode: Open the .xcodeproj file file -> Target -> Cocoa app
 7. XCode: Add this: add ``@testable import Utils`` to ``AppDelegate.swift`` and ``print(StringParser.sansSuffix("blue"))`` inside the ``applicationDidFinishLaunching`` method
 8. ``cmd + r`` will now print ``blu``

+## Why is this pure awesomeness?

+1. When you develop your app.
+You use binaries but you have full access to third-party code. 🔑🔑🔑
+2. When you need to download a new version of third party libs: Terminal: ``swift package update`` 👌👌👌
+3. Supports nested frameworks 👈 holy grail of Dependency management ❤️💙️💚
+4. Supports CI untested but check this

+## Todo:
+- [ ] Investigate ``buildMetadataIdentifier`` 👈 Supposedly it enables you to target single commit ids